Chacaponquin/chaca/README.md

 <h1 align='center' style="color: blue">CHACA</h1>
 <p align="center">A Node JS library to create and export data schemas with your rules</p>

-> **Note:** This is the first version we released so any suggestions or bug reports are appreciated.
+> **Note** This is the first version we released so any suggestions or bug reports are appreciated.
 Thanks!!!

 ## Instalation